![]() |

 (Jessie) You have fire insurance?

-(Don) Yeah but I’m scared to call them to ask any questions.
-That would show activity on my account and could get me dropped.
-I also know that our insurance wouldn't cover the contents of the house and all of my art and pictures.
+Don) Yeah, but it wouldn't cover the contents and all my art and pictures.
 If I could burn off just this grass here I'd love to grow a native grass meadow from seed....and it would be beautiful hmmmm but too risky.
 And fire doesn't kill all the weed seeds either, the ones deep in the dirt.
-Ants will actually carry weed seeds down into their nests.
-(The pair returns to work area, Don grabs the rake and leans on it) There's a gully across the canyon there that's thirty feet deep with sheer walls.
+(They return to work area, Don grabs the rake and leans on it) There's a gully across the canyon BELOW A CULVERT there that's thirty feet deep with sheer walls.
 Its like a box canyon.
-It swallows up whole pine trees like a black hole eats up star dust.
-Billions and billions.
-It is probable still choking trout in the creek.
-I'd take you over there but there's a lot of star thistle to wade through...a lot.
-I guess the time to stop erosion is before it gets serious.
+It swallows up whole oak trees like a black hole eats up star dust.
+THE HOMEOWNER ASSOCIATION NEVER APPOINTED A ROAD MANAGER AND KEPT POURING MONEY AND TRUCK LOADS OF GRAVEL INTO THE SAME SEEP.
+NOW THEY NEED TO BUILD A CRIB WALL.

 (Jessie) Like the dust bowl days.

-(Jessie) Like waxed cardboard
+(Jessie) Like waxed cardboard...

 (Don) And water can't penetrate it.
-So it just slides off.
+So it just runs off.
 That's why LA gets these terrible floods after every major fire.
 The water can't soak in and there's nothing to hold it.
 Mud city.
 Slip sliding away.
 And then they build a few more houses, it all grows back and they do the whole thing again.
 Crazy.

 (Jessie) There's got to be a better way.